An ADD’s Delight: Tantalizing Tales of Courage, Curiosity, and Closure

 1 INT.
 A DARKENED ROOM

-A group of people are standing beside an old poster bed.
-An old woman lies in bed, sick and dying.
-At her feet rest her pets- a Persian cat and a Collie dog.
-One of the people, the doctor, leans over the old woman and listens to heart with a stethoscope.
-The old woman's grandson, Charlie, and granddaughter, Elizabeth, look on intensely, whispering to each other.
+The trio quietly stood beside an old poster bed.
+An old woman lay in bed, sick and dying.
+At her feet rested her “babies,” her pets—a jet black Persian cat and a sable merle Collie dog.
+One of the people, the family doctor, leaned over the old woman and listened to heart with his stethoscope.
+The old woman's grandson, Charlie, and her granddaughter, Elizabeth, looked on intensely, not hugging but leaning into each other.

 CHARLIE